Mount Elgon National Park

 Find out where your coffee comes from!
 Grown on the mountain shambas (an area of cultivated ground) of Mt Elgon is the Arabica coffee also named Sipi or Bugisu by the farmers – who have a reputation for producing some of the finest washed Arabica in Kenya and Uganda.
 The Sipi Widows’ Group will take you on a guided walk through the coffee plantation demonstrating how to plant, pick, grind, store, and wash the coffee.

-You will also learn about the life of the Sabiny as you meet local residents, and participate in traditional weaving.
+You will also learn about the life of the Sabiny as you meet residents, and participate in traditional weaving.
 Learn about African cuisine through the preparation, cooking, and tasting of local dishes.
 A visit to the women’s handcraft shop in the trading center is also highly recommended.
 Proceeds from the tour and shop are invested in maintaining the coffee trees; raising awareness about the dangers of female circumcision (traditionally practiced in this region), and paying school fees for orphans.

 Budadiri Community Walks Ecotourism Experience

-This community group, based in Budadiri, offers accommodation, car hire, cultural dances, guided coffee tours and community nature walks.
-Visitors can discover the region’s cultural dances, local gastronomy/cuisine preparation, folklore and its famous malewa bamboo shoots.
+This community group, based in Budadiri, offers accommodation, car hire, cultural dances, guided coffee tours, and community nature walks.
+Visitors can discover the region’s cultural dances, local gastronomy/cuisine preparation, folklore, and its famous malewa bamboo shoots.

 There is also a tour of Mt Elgon’s famous Arabica coffee processing plants, which supports local farmers.
-Nature lovers can indulge in one of the three trails – the full-day Namugabwe Cave Trail, passing through Bamasaba community land and banana plantations to reach a historical cave filled with bones; the Dirigana Loop Trail to the Dirigsana Falls and Gabushana Cave past local markets and the “Walls of Death”; or the three days walk to Sipi Falls which reveals the culture of two neighbouring tribes.
+Nature lovers can indulge in one of the three trails – the full-day Namugabwe Cave Trail, passing through Bamasaba community land and banana plantations to reach a historical cave filled with bones; the Dirigana Loop Trail to the Dirigsana Falls and Gabushana Cave past local markets and the “Walls of Death”; or the three days walk to Sipi Falls which reveals the culture of two neighboring tribes.

 Mountain Biking in Mt ELGON NATIONAL PARK